ZipperLii/Application-of-VIT-and-CNN-on-cifar100/README.md

 - 50 epochs with SGD(Momentum=0.9) → 0.6327 acc on test set
 - 60 epoch with Adam(L2-Regularization) → overfitting occurring after 20 epoch

 It seems  hard to train on CIFAR dataset from the ground up.
 The structure of ViT is more complex than other effective CNNs.
-It is easier for ViT to be overfitted on datasets of small scale, which verified the outcomes of [2010.119290(arxiv)](https://arxiv.org/pdf/2010.11929).
+So, it is easier for ViT to be overfitted on datasets of small scale like CIFAR-10 and CIFAR-100.
+It verified the outcomes of [2010.119290(arxiv)](https://arxiv.org/pdf/2010.11929).

 ### Pre-trained Model